Step Aboard The Ship Hector & Journey Back

-Once fully restored, the Ship Hector will offer tours in Pictou Harbour powered by solar energy, making it the only tall ship in Canada with this eco-friendly feature.
+Once fully restored, the Ship Hector will offer solar-powered harbour tours, making it the only tall ship in Canada with this eco-friendly feature.

 Explore The Rigging Room, Carpentry Shop and Blacksmith Shops